theno/backup-script/README.md

  * requires a minimum of maintenance work, therefore
  * remove old backups if low on disc space, with respect of a:
    * fine grained short history:
-     try to keep at least the latest n backups (eg. up to 7)
+     try to keep at least the recent n backups (eg. up to 7)
    * coarse grained monthly history: try to keep first backup in a month
+ * this strategy keeps as many backups as possible
- * send short status mails
+ * optionally, send short status mails

 ## Usage